RD211/ERVT/README.md

 <img src="figures/architecture.svg"/>

+## Results
+We have demonstrated good performance on low memory requirements.
+Our model only needs `150k` parameters in order to achieve a `97.6%` p10 accuracy on the hidden dataset from [Kaggle](https://www.kaggle.com/competitions/event-based-eye-tracking-ais2024/leaderboard?).
 ## Website
 We showcase how our model performs on the dataset in a visual way at our [website](https://rd211.github.io/eye/).
 <img src="figures/website.png"/>